Make more net profit from your MSP

 I remember feeling a little hurt at first.
 After all, as business owners, our identity is tied up with our business, right?
 But I quickly realised how exciting this was.

 Because now I had space.
 To stand back, and work ON the business, rather than IN it.

 I stopped going into the office so much, and started working from McDonalds, Costa and Starbucks (anywhere I could get power and Wi-Fi became my office).

 I took more time off.
-I went on more holidays, including a two week cruise with zero internet or phone contact (bliss).
+I went on more holidays, including a three week cruise with zero internet or phone contact (bliss).
 In 2012, we moved to a new home an hour away from the office.
 And I started only going in on Thursday mornings.